-While many individuals choose to file for divorce on their own, we highly discourage others from doing so.
-Filling for divorce without legal assistance can unnecessarily place your rights and interests in danger.
+While many individuals choose to file for divorce on their own, we highly discourage this practice.
+Filing for divorce without legal assistance can unnecessarily place your rights and interests in danger.
 This is especially true in the case of contested divorces.
 You need to have a passionate and tough advocate on your side who will fiercely protect your rights in court.

-It is impossible to exactly predict how a family law court judge will rule regarding alimony because a variety of factors are taken into consideration.
-In the state of Texas, alimony is decided by taking a look at the length of the marriage, whether or not one spouse was the homemaker, his or her earning ability, and age of the spouse seeking alimony, to name a few.
-The chances of obtaining the alimony amount you wish to receive are greatly enhanced when you have legal representation.
+It is impossible to exactly predict how a family law court judge will rule regarding spousal maintenance because a variety of factors are taken into consideration.
+In the state of Texas, spousal maintenance is decided by taking a look at the length of the marriage, whether or not one spouse was the homemaker, his or her earning ability, and age of the spouse seeking spousal maintenance, to name a few.
+The chances of obtaining the spousal maintenance amount you wish to receive are greatly enhanced when you have legal representation.

-No, I am the only family law lawyer in my family, at least at the present (my daughter is getting ready to go to law school).
-My father was a CPA and his family had a bunch of other financial people.
-My father actually put a bumper sticker on my room that said “Tigers eat their young” when I let him know I was dead set on going to law school.
-I was heavily influenced by some of my teachers in high school, one of which who was a lawyer as well as the soccer coach.
-I took a debate class from him that really solidified my thoughts of being a lawyer.
-I also had an English teacher who challenged me.
-She taught me to always do my best and not just what was need to get by.
-That is really important to me in my practice today
+No, I am currently the only family law attorney in my family, although my daughter has just started law school.
+My father was a CPA, and his side of the family was full of people who worked in finance.
+When I let my father know I was determined to go to law school, he actually put a bumper sticker on my bedroom door that read “Tigers eat their young.”
+I was heavily influenced by some of my teachers in high school, one of whom was a lawyer as well as the soccer coach.
+I took a debate class from him that really solidified by desire to be a lawyer.
+I also had an English teacher who taught me to always put forth my best effort and not to do just the bare minimum.
+I have continued to apply these same principles throughout my career.

 Absolutely not!
 When I got out of law school, I knew that there were two areas of law I would never practice; Family law and tax.
 I held true on my promise not to practice tax law.
 With family law, it just kind of happened.
 My background was in business litigation and one of my business clients, was getting a divorce.
 I ended up representing the companies in the context of the divorce proceedings and other ancillary litigation.
 That case went on for a significant amount time.
 After that, I started receiving a lot of referrals on divorce cases and with some sage advice from my wife at the time, I decided to move into family law on a full-time basis.

-I definitely enjoyed how much more I am in court with Plano, TX family law matters as compared to business litigation.
-Additionally, Family law requires you to be on top of so many different areas of law that it is intellectually stimulating and challenging at the same time.
-But most of all, I get the real sense of accomplishment in helping individuals get through one of the most challenging times of their lives.
-Going through divorce or other family law matter is one of the most difficult things that a person can’t ever go through.
-To see a client’s metamorphosis from the beginning to the end of a family law matter, in front of your eyes is unbelievably rewarding.
+I definitely enjoy the additional courtroom time that comes with Plano, TX family law matters as compared to the fewer courtroom appearances that I had in business litigation.
+Additionally, family law requires you to stay informed about so many different areas of law that it is both intellectually stimulating and challenging at the same time.
+However, I get the most satisfaction from helping individuals overcome one of the most challenging times in their lives.
+Going through divorce or other family law litigation can be incredibly difficult both emotionally and financially.
+To help clients navigate these complex family law matters from the beginning to the end is unbelievably rewarding.

 17760 Preston Road, Suite 150